Single Subject Credential Program

 For admission, the candidate shall have attained a cumulative grade point average of at least 2.67 in all baccalaureate and post-baccalaureate coursework or a grade point average of at least 2.75 in the last 60 semester units attempted.
 (Failure to provide official transcripts to University Admissions will delay your program admission).

 NOTE: A Special Consideration Form must be completed if your grade point average (GPA) does not meet the minimum requirement.
 Approval of Special Consideration requests is not guaranteed.

 You must schedule your interview with your academic area advisor first.
-Submit the Interview Form and typed responses with your application.
-Once it has been determined that your application is complete, you will be contacted to schedule your final interview with the program coordinator.
+Your academic advisor will keep your interview form and typed responses and send them to the program coordinator for you.
+Soon after, you will be contacted to schedule your final interview with the program coordinator.

 Please word process your responses to the questions on the Admission Interview Form prior to your scheduled interviews.
 Turn in the written responses and signed form with your application.

 The interview provides the Kremen School of Education and Human Development with the opportunity to welcome and assist you in setting goals for your own professional development.
 The purpose of the 20 minute interview is to provide you with an opportunity to demonstrate: verbal and written language skills, professional conduct, professional goals, and cultural awareness.

 Take this form to the Fresno State Student Health Center or to a private physician or appropriate health agency to secure the signatures verifying a current TB skin test (within one year prior to application).